-Historically, New Zealand citizens resident in Australia have been treated very much like Australian citizens and permanent residents by both the government and banks - hence, they have access in principle to first homeowner grants, stamp duty concessions where applicable and loan conditions which reflect those for Australian citizens and PR's.
+Historically, New Zealand citizens resident in Australia have been treated in very much the same manner as Australian citizens and permanent residents by both the government and banks.
+Hence, they have access in principle to first homeowner grants, stamp duty concessions where applicable and loan conditions which reflect those applying to Australian citizens and PR's.

-During May 2015 however, Australian banks at the prompting of regulators considerably tightened lending access to both Australian expatriates and foreign investors - reducing the maximum loan to valuation ratios (LVR) applicable.
-Australian expatriates and permanent residents are now typically limited to loans of 80% of the property valuation, although a higher loan percentage may sometimes be available depending on the circumstances.
-A similar situation applies to New Zealand citizens resident in New Zealand, or elsewhere in the world, who will now typically be limited to a maximum loan of 80% of valuation, and consequently will usually need a 20% deposit plus purchase costs.
+During 2016 however the Australian banks at the prompting of regulators considerably tightened lending access to both Australian expatriates and foreign investors - typically reducing the maximum loan to valuation ratios (LVR) applicable.
+Australian expatriates and permanent residents are now often limited to loans of 80% of the property valuation, although a higher loan percentage may sometimes be available depending on the circumstances - including their location and currency of income.

-Just a note of warning in relation to capital gains tax (CGT), which does not exist in New Zealand, but which would apply to any investment property located in Australia which made a capital gain.
+Just a note of warning in relation to capital gains tax (CGT).
+CGT does not exist in New Zealand, but Australian CGT would apply in relation to any investment property located in Australia which made a capital gain - regardless of whether the owner was resident in New Zealand, or elsewhere.
 We recommend professional tax advice in advance of any purchase, and note that anyone owning a property which generates rental income in Australia is required to submit an annual Australian tax return.